-In 1980, Diehl and his wife, Donna, established Lockbridge Pottery by turning the abandoned country schoolhouse into a ceramic studio and home.
-Diehl draws inspiration from a myriad of sources, including his family, customers’ ideas, animals, dreams, music, and other cultures.
+In 1980, Jeff and his wife, Donna, established Lockbridge Pottery by turning the abandoned country schoolhouse into a pottery studio and home.
+Jeff draws inspiration from a myriad of sources, including his family, customers’ ideas, animals, dreams, music, and other cultures.
 He occasionally decorates pieces with ancient Chinese Sung Dynasty peonies and lotus patterns.
 The idea for a wheeled teapot came from the Han Dynasty rolling figurines.
 Diehl has looked to Anasazi and other Native American earthenware for patterns and such specialty items as rattle mugs.
-The exquisite glazes Diehl creates from raw materials make his finished pots true masterpieces.
+The exquisite glazes Jeff creates from raw materials make his finished pots true masterpieces.
 His pottery has been shown at the prestigious Smithsonian Renwick Gallery in Washington, D.C. and included in museums in West Virginia and South Korea.
 He has been awarded numerous craft fellowships and has received merit awards, as well as, awards of excellence in several of West Virginia Division of Culture and History’s exhibitions.

 ''I was born with clay in my blood,' states Diehl matter-of-factly.
 His great-grandfather worked as a potter in Germany and his grandfather had a studio in New Jersey.
 Diehl remembers playing with his grandfather's discarded pot shards as a child.
 His formal ceramic education began at Berea College in Kentucky.
-He studied in the college's ceramic apprenticeship program for four years and apprenticed for a year in Germany, near where his great-grandfather lived.
+He studied in the college's ceramic apprenticeship program for five years and apprenticed for a year in Germany, near where his great-grandfather lived.

 'Pottery is still exciting for me.
 It's never like a job,' muses Diehl, as he surveys a shelf stacked with beautiful vases, platters, bowls, and fountains.
 Diehl has built a successful studio, a loving family, and a legacy as one of West Virginia's best-known potters.